Who's the King?

 "Who's the King?" is a song by the American band Dog Eat Dog.
 It was released as a single in 1995 by Roadrunner Records.
 Darryl Jenifer, from the hardcore punk band Bad Brains, makes a vocal appearance in the song.

 Commercial performance

-The song and its music video were a successful in Europe.
+The song and its music video were successful in Europe.
 The music video was featured in rotation on MTV Europe, and the song peaked at no. 34 in Sweden.